-Previous research on EI in the context of family firms, with a few exceptions, has mostly focused on the willingness of younger family members to behave entrepreneurially, usually defined by the probability to found new ventures, and produced mixed findings (e.g., Carr & Sequeira, 2007; Laspita et al., 2012; Zellweger et al., 2011).
-As a result, the processes through which family managers’ EI – intended as willingness to undertake entrepreneurial actions within the family firm – emerges and develops have remained relatively under-investigated.
+Previous research on EI in the context of family firms, with a few exceptions, has mostly focused on the willingness of younger family members to behave entrepreneurially, usually defined by the probability of finding new ventures, and produced mixed findings (e.g., Carr & Sequeira, 2007; Laspita et al., 2012; Zellweger et al., 2011).
+As a result, the processes through which family managers’ EI—intended as willingness to undertake entrepreneurial actions within the family firm—emerges and develops have remained relatively underinvestigated.

-Hypotheses development
+Hypothesis development

 Family managers’ education and entrepreneurial intention

-Schlaegel and Koenig’s (2014) model identifies the desirability and feasibility of entrepreneurial behavior as the main drivers of an individual’s EI (see Figure 1), i.e., positive expectations about the outcomes of entrepreneurial activities make them desirable whereas trusting that available skills and capabilities allow to successfully perform entrepreneurial activities makes them more feasible.
+Schlaegel and Koenig’s (2014) model identifies the desirability and feasibility of entrepreneurial behavior as the main drivers of an individual’s EI (see Figure 1), i.e., positive expectations about the outcomes of entrepreneurial activities make them desirable, whereas trusting that available skills and capabilities allow them to successfully perform entrepreneurial activities makes them more feasible.
 In turn, higher perceived desirability and feasibility translate into higher EI.
 Previous results from entrepreneurship show that education fosters individuals’ EI (Souitaris et al., 2007; Liñán et al., 2011; Passaro et al., 2018) through increased human (Dimov & Shepherd, 2005; Bae et al., 2014) and social capital endowments (Adler & Kwon, 2002), which provide enhanced alertness (Shane, 2000; Westhead et al., 2005), the ability to exploit opportunities to a larger extent (Dimov & Shepherd, 2005; Zarutskie et al., 2010) and facilitated access to important resources through richer social networks (Stuart et al., 1999).
 Additionally, education exposes students to successful practitioners and cases (Honig, 2004), which increases the salience of positive entrepreneurial outcomes and the development of coping strategies to deal with failure (Stumpf et al., 1987).
 However, as the processes through which education fosters the feasibility and the desirability of entrepreneurial behavior are strongly affected by an individual’s social context (Meoli et al., 2020), the unique social context of family firms may act as an underlying condition that affects how education can positively affect the EI of family members.

-Differently from what happens in non-family firms, knowledge is passed on from generation to generation in family firms, often informally, through socialization processes and experiential learning (Boyd et al., 2015).
-As a result, the knowledge-base and competence-base that are necessary to perform entrepreneurial initiatives successfully are transferred from parents to children in family firms, rather than being updated and regenerated through external inflows of information.
-In an age of rapid sociological, technological and environmental change, such intangible resource endowments are likely to become rapidly obsolete – and thus unable to support entrepreneurial behavior – if not integrated with external sources, such as knowledge and expertise about markets, industries and technology (Dagnino et al., 2021; Yam et al., 2011) that is developed by organizations and institutions outside the family firm’s network.
+In contrast to what happens in nonfamily firms, knowledge is passed on from generation to generation in family firms, often informally, through socialization processes and experiential learning (Boyd et al., 2015).
+As a result, the knowledge base and competence base that are necessary to perform entrepreneurial initiatives successfully are transferred from parents to children in family firms rather than being updated and regenerated through external inflows of information.
+In an age of rapid sociological, technological and environmental change, such intangible resource endowments are likely to become rapidly obsolete—and thus unable to support entrepreneurial behavior—if not integrated with external sources, such as knowledge and expertise about markets, industries and technology (Dagnino et al., 2021; Yam et al., 2011) that is developed by organizations and institutions outside the family firm’s network.

-Since the emergence of EI requires that an individual considers entrepreneurial behavior as conducive to positive outcomes to be desirable, family members – who are naturally inclined to act in the best interest of the family firm due to their emotional attachment to the family and the firm (Corbetta & Salvato, 2004; Cruz et al., 2010) – are thus more likely to consider entrepreneurial behavior as less desirable when the knowledge and competences that they acquire from their elders are inadequate to support entrepreneurial tasks.
-The lack of the necessary knowledge and skills to succeed at entrepreneurship, in fact, is considered as the major factor that forces business families to hire external managerial talent (Gedajlovic et al., 2004; Kotlar & Sieger, 2019).
+Since the emergence of EI requires that an individual considers entrepreneurial behavior as conducive to positive outcomes to be desirable, family members—who are naturally inclined to act in the best interest of the family firm due to their emotional attachment to the family and the firm (Corbetta & Salvato, 2004; Cruz et al., 2010)—are thus more likely to consider entrepreneurial behavior as less desirable when the knowledge and competences that they acquire from their elders are inadequate to support entrepreneurial tasks.
+The lack of the necessary knowledge and skills to succeed in entrepreneurship, in fact, is considered the major factor that forces business families to hire external managerial talent (Gedajlovic et al., 2004; Kotlar & Sieger, 2019).